My name is Juliette Denny, and I am the CEO at Growth Engineering. We create really engaging technology fueled by artificial intelligence.

 Cartoon image of a woman wearing a VR headset with the John McCarthy quote to the left.

 In other words, AI represents our efforts to stimulate human intelligence through machines.
-AI is usually applied to automate tasks or processes to make them more efficient.
+AI in SaaS is usually applied to automate tasks or processes to make them more efficient.

 These are the more challenging tasks that humans would do, rather than easier tasks.
 An important thing to note right off the bat, is that AI isn't a substitute for human activity; it augments human activity.